Qatar Airways resumes flights to Saudi Arabia after three years

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DOHA: Qatar Airways resumed flight operations to the Kingdom of Saudi Arabia on Monday after a gap of three years.

-In a tweet, the international airways said it had resumed flight operations to Riyadh today while flights to Jeddah and Dammam will start later this week.
+DOHA: After nearly three years, Qatar Airways resumed flight operations to the Kingdom of Saudi Arabia on Monday.
+In a tweet, the international airways said it had resumed flight operations to Riyadh on Monday.
+In another tweet, it said flight operations to Jeddah and Dammam will be resumed later this week.

-The move comes after Qatar’s three-year-old dispute with Saudi Arabia and three other Arab countries was resolved last week when Riyadh reopened its airspace and land and sea border to Qatar.